 Embedding

-As SVGs are written in markup, it can easily be mistaken for another html tag, such as <div>, <table>.
-This is not quite the case, because SVG code can be embedded in XML, HTML, inside an <img> as static content, inside an <iframe> or even referenced as as an <object>.
+SVGs are written in markup and can be embedded in XML, HTML, inside an <img> tag as static content, in an <iframe>, or referenced as an <object>.

-Chosing between these options carries the usual it depends pain.
-You’ll need to consider a couple of pros and cons for each option.
-I’ll just focus between rendering it as an HTML tag vs loading as a static image.
+Choosing between these options involves weighing pros and cons.
+I’ll focus on rendering as an HTML tag versus loading as a static image.

 Static Image